Toshiya Takagi

-Toshiya Takagi (高木 利弥, Takagi Toshiya) is a Japanese footballer who plays as a defender for Matsumoto Yamaga FC in the J1 League.
+Toshiya Takagi (高木 利弥, Takagi Toshiya) is a Japanese footballer who plays as a defender.

-His father Takuya is a former professional footballer, and currently a manager of J2 League side Omiya Ardija.
+His father Takuya is a former professional footballer.

 Career

 Montedio Yamagata

 Takagi made his official debut for Montedio Yamagata in the J1 League, on 18 March 2015 against Shimizu S-Pulse in ND Soft Stadium Yamagata in Tendō, Japan.
 He started and played the full match recording a yellow card in the 91st.
 Takagi and his club won the match 3-1.

 Club career statistics

 Updated to end of 2018 season.